 Data Structures and Algorithms C++

-In a similar way of organization of socks, Data can be also organized in different ways or forms.
-These different ways of organizing data are called as Data structures.
+Similarly to the organization of socks, Data can also be organized in different ways or forms.
+These different ways of organizing data are called Data structures.
 Let’s see a formal definition of a data structure and the data structures and algorithms basics.

 Data Structures And Algorithms C++